edublocs/eb-webapp/README.md

 ## Pages

 ### default (index.html)
-Combination page which shows all evaluations (standard URL filter parameters apply), allows creation of new student IDs (`studentIDText` for pre-population), and creation of new evaluations (pre-population URL parameters apply).
+Combination page which shows all evaluations (URL filter parameters apply), allows creation of new student IDs (`studentIDText` for pre-population), and creation of new evaluations (pre-population URL parameters apply).
 Standard query filters apply.
 Example: https://edublocs.github.io/eb-webapp/neweval.html?recorderID=1&studentIDText=niub2001&activity=14&complexity=100&effort=90&weight=80&points=70&weightedPoints=60
 ### csv.html
 Read-only page which downloads a file containing all specified evaluations; standard URL filter parameters apply (see below).
 Special parameter: `delimiter` to specify the character used to separate fields in the resulting file.
-Can be any URL encoded character (such as %09 for tab) or the specific strings `comma` (the default), `semicolon`, or `tab`.
+Can be any URL encoded character (such as `%09` for tab) or the specific strings `comma` (the default), `semicolon`, or `tab`.
 Example: https://edublocs.github.io/eb-webapp/csv.html?delimiter=semicolon&activity=14&recorderID=1
 ### neweval.html
 Allows creation of new evaluations (pre-population URL parameters apply).